Paleochora to Sougia Hike in Crete, Greece

 These were the type of reviews that kept appearing in my trip research.
 Naturally, I was sold.
 The walk soon landed on my Crete trip itinerary.
 I couldn’t wait to get started.

 Day 1: Walk from Paleochora to Sougia village.
-Overnight in Sougia
+Overnight in Sougia.

 Day 3: go on the Samaria Gorge hike